-The goodwill is subject to the non-amortization provisions of ASC 350.
-Other intangibles also include \$2.7 million allocated to customer relationships, \$0.3 million allocated to developed technology, and \$0.3 million allocated to backlog, which are to be amortized over periods of 5 years, 5 years and 3 months, respectively.
-Goodwill and other intangibles of M-TEK are allocated to the Food Processing Equipment Group for segment reporting purposes.
-A significant portion of the assets are expected to be deductible for tax purposes.
+The goodwill and \$30.7 million of other intangibles associated with the trade names are subject to the non-amortization provisions of ASC 350.
+Other intangibles also include \$28.6 million allocated to customer relationships, \$0.3 million allocated to developed technology and \$3.3 million allocated to backlog, which are being amortized over periods of 5 to 7 years, 5 years, and 3 months to 1 year, respectively.
+Goodwill of \$85.4 million and other intangibles of \$42.9 million of the companies are allocated to the Commercial Foodservice Equipment Group.
+Goodwill of \$26.9 million and other intangibles of \$19.9 million are allocated to the Food Processing Equipment Group for segment reporting purposes.
+Of these assets, goodwill of \$22.1 million is expected to be deductible for tax purposes.